 Independents Week Kick-off

-press release: In conjunction with the American Independent Business Alliance (AMIBA), Dane Buy Local members are encouraging the public to “go local” and declare June 22 – July 4, 2018 Independents Week.
-"Local businesses strengthen the local economy and enhance the high quality of life in south central Wisconsin,” stated Dane Buy Local Executive Director Colin Murray.
-“Independents Week is an opportunity to celebrate locally owned businesses in Madison, Dane County and South Central Wisconsin.”
+press release: In conjunction with the American Independent Business Alliance (AMIBA), Dane Buy Local members are encouraging the public to “buy local” and declare June 21 – July 4, 2019, Independents Week.
+"Local businesses make Dane County unique from any where else in the country.” stated Dane Buy Local Executive Director Colin Murray.
+“Independents Week is an opportunity to celebrate local entrepreneurs working hard in Madison, Dane County and South-Central Wisconsin.”

 “It’s a time to reflect on the importance of economic democracy and community self-determination by celebrating our nation’s locally-owned, independent businesses,” affirmed AMIBA director Jennifer Rockne.